 Resource Management Plan (RMP) An RMP will be developed for the Plan Area by the Conservancy in cooperation with the landowners based on the General Plan, the Specific Plan Goals and Policies, the Final EIR (FEIR) and applicable federal or state permits related to natural resources.
+The RMP will also include the Green Valley Creek Restoration Project "GVCRP" in accordance with Appendix F, which sets out specific budgets, team members, activities and monitoring and reporting programs.
 The purpose of the RMP will be to establish a framework of management standards and performance guidelines for the natural resources within the Open Lands.
 Supported by appropriate technical reports, the RMP will identify and describe specific management, monitoring and mitigation measures that are required to ensure the protection and on-going vitality of the resources consistent with approved project documents.
 The Conservancy will use this plan to formulate its management and oversight for the natural lands that are placed under conservation easements.
 Each landowner will be required to prepare and submit a RMP to the Conservancy for their property as part of their application for design review (as applicable), addressing the following: